 In consideration of the mutual covenants set forth herein, the Parties agree as follows:

-1. Scope of Agreement -- This Agreement is applicable to conditions under which Company and Customer agree that one or more generating facility or facilities of ten megawatts or less and related interconnecting facilities to be interconnected at less than 60 kilovolts (“Facilities”) may be interconnected to Company’s facilities, as described in Exhibit A. If Customer is not the end-use customer, Customer affirms that the end-use customer has approved of the design and location of the Facilities.
+1. Scope of Agreement -- This Agreement is applicable to conditions under which Company and Customer agree that one or more DER facility or facilities of 250 kilowatts (kW) or less and related interconnecting facilities to be interconnected at less than 60 kilovolts (“Facilities”) may be interconnected to Company’s facilities, as described in Exhibit A. If Customer is not the end-use customer, Customer affirms that the end-use customer has approved of the design and location of the Facilities.

-2. Establishment of Point(s) of Interconnection -- Company and Customer agree to interconnect Facilities at the locations specified in this Agreement, in accordance with Public Utility Commission of Texas (“Commission”) Substantive Rules §25.211, relating to interconnection of distributed generation, and §25.212, relating to technical requirements for interconnection and parallel operation of on-site distributed generation (16 Texas Administrative Code §25.211 and §25.212) (the “Rules”) or any successor rule addressing distributed generation and as described in the attached Exhibit A (the “Point(s) of Interconnection”).
+2. Establishment of Point(s) of Interconnection -- Company and Customer agree to interconnect Facilities at the locations specified in this Agreement, in accordance with Public Utility Commission of Texas (“Commission”) Substantive Rules §25.211, relating to Interconnection of Distributed Energy Resources (DERs) with a Nameplate Capacity of 250kW or Less for Parallel Operation, and §25.212, Technical and Operational Requirements for Parallel Operation of Interconnected Distributed Energy Resources (DERs).
+(16 Texas Administrative Code §25.211 and §25.212) (the “Rules”) or any successor rule addressing DERs and as described in the attached Exhibit A (the “Point(s) of Interconnection”).

-3. Responsibilities of Company and Customer -- Customer shall, at its own cost and expense, operate, maintain, repair, and inspect, and shall be fully responsible for, Facilities specified on Exhibit A. Customer shall conduct operations of Facilities in compliance with all aspects of the Rules, and Company shall conduct operations on its facilities in compliance with all aspects of the Rules, and as further described and mutually agreed to in the applicable Facility Schedule.
-Maintenance of Facilities shall be performed in accordance with the applicable manufacturer’s recommended maintenance schedule.
-Customer agrees to cause Facilities to be constructed in accordance with specifications equal to or greater than those provided by the National Electrical Safety Code, approved by the American National Standards Institute, in effect at the time of construction.
+3. Responsibilities of Company and Customer -- Customer shall, at its own cost and expense, operate, maintain, repair, and inspect, and is fully responsible for, Facilities specified on Exhibit A. Customer must conduct operations of Facilities in compliance with all aspects of the Rules, and Company must conduct operations on its facilities in compliance with all aspects of the Rules, and as further described and mutually agreed to in the applicable Facility Schedule.
+Maintenance of Facilities must be performed in accordance with the applicable manufacturer’s recommended maintenance schedule.
+Customer agrees to cause Facilities to be constructed in accordance with specifications equal to or greater than those provided by the National Electrical Safety Code, as approved by the American National Standards Institute, in effect at the time of construction.

-Each Party covenants and agrees to design, install, maintain, and operate, or cause the design, installation, maintenance, and operation of, facilities on its side of the point of common coupling so as to reasonably minimize the likelihood of a disturbance, originating in the facilities of one Party, affecting or impairing the facilities of the other Party, or other facilities with which Company is interconnected.
+Each Party covenants and agrees to design, install, maintain, and operate, or cause the design, installation, maintenance, and operation of facilities on its side of the point of common coupling so as to reasonably minimize the likelihood of a disturbance, originating in the facilities of one Party, affecting or impairing the facilities of the other Party, or other facilities with which Company is interconnected.

-Company shall notify Customer if there is evidence that operation of Facilities causes disruption or deterioration of service to other utility customers or if the operation of Facilities causes damage to Company’s facilities or other facilities with which Company is interconnected.
-Company and Customer shall work cooperatively and promptly to resolve the problem.
+Company must notify Customer if there is evidence that the operation of Facilities causes disruption or deterioration of service to other utility customers or if the operation of Facilities causes damage to Company’s facilities or other facilities with which Company is interconnected.
+Company and Customer must work cooperatively and promptly to resolve the problem.

-Customer shall notify Company of any emergency or hazardous condition or occurrence with Facilities which could affect safe operation of Company’s facilities or other facilities with which Company is interconnected.
+Customer must notify Company of any emergency or hazardous condition or occurrence with Facilities which could affect safe operation of Company’s facilities or other facilities with which Company is interconnected.

-Customer shall provide Company at least 14 days’ written notice of a change in ownership; any circumstances necessitating a change in the person who is the Customer to this Agreement; or cessation of operations of one or more Facilities.
-Upon notice by Customer of circumstances necessitating a change in the person who is the Customer to this Agreement, Company shall undertake in a reasonably expeditious manner entry of a new Agreement with the change in person who is the Customer.
+Customer must provide Company at least fourteen (14) days’ written notice of a change in ownership; including any circumstances necessitating a change in the person who is the Customer to this Agreement; or cessation of operations of one or more Facilities.
+Upon notice by Customer of circumstances necessitating a change in the person who is the Customer to this Agreement, Company must undertake, in a reasonably expeditious manner, entry of a new Agreement with the change in person who is the Customer.

 4. Limitation of Liability and Indemnification